2bitoperations/roboburn/README.md

 # Author's Notes:
 For frying a turkey, I use a burner control system inspired by this page: http://www.homebrewtalk.com/f253/gas-temperature-control-dummies-116632/

-The system is a Honeywell burner controller driving an low pressure LP burner.
+The system is a Honeywell burner controller driving a low pressure LP burner.

 - Honeywell Y8610U controller/valve (includes LP conversion, be sure to install it.)
   - bought new old stock on eBay